 Eliminate Embarrassing Leaks

-Urinary incontinence, also known as loss of bladder control, is a common problem, affecting close to one-third of adults at some point in their lives.
+Urinary incontinence, also known as loss of accidental release of urine, is a common problem, affecting close to one-third of adults at some point in their lives.
 Women are affected about twice as often as men.
 The condition aggravates with age – about 46 percent of postmenopausal women suffer from it – but contrary to common belief, it is not a normal part of aging.